Home

 B.C.: Before CAD

-Yes many of us were doing engineering before CAD.
-What was used?
-Oh yes the drawing!
-The drawing was the only document needed or actually available.
-They made BLUE PRINTS.
-I remember working at Boeing in the late 60's and checking out all the blue prints (copy of drawings) that were necessary to modify or create new parts.
-There were blue print girls.
-They provided a wonderful dating pool for all the young drafters.
 I left Boeing to go job shopping (Contract Engineering).
-Years later I came back to Boeing, but now they were using microfiche, no more blue print girls, sad to say.
+Years later I came back to Boeing, but now they were using microfiche.
 We would look up the drawings on cards and print the drawings we needed.
-Then if we need to modify the drawings or needed them to trace an existing part we would check out the originals.
-Boeing used undimensioned drawing, mostly sheet metal part (flat patterns) and frames and basically photographed the parts on to metal to make the tools.
-Many of you are laughing saying we all know that, but realize, many have designers have not made a drawing, and never used 2D/3D wireframe/surfacing and never have done anything but Solid modeling.
+Then if we need to modify the drawings or needed them to trace an existing part we would check the originals out of the vault (Yes, it was a Vault).
+Boeing utilized undimensioned drawings, mostly sheet metal part (flat patterns) and frames and basically photographed the the graphics on to metal to make the tools.

 The drawing provided the two standards in one system.